 The GS Mini has been created with travelers in mind.
 Even though it didn’t make it to our best travel acoustic guitars list, it’s hard to beat.
 It’s a very portable option which you can take with you wherever you go.
 Since it is smaller than average guitars, you can take it with you on a plane, on a hike or on a car ride, making it a great travel guitar.
 Portability is a very important factor when it comes to guitars, so Taylor gets a big thumbs up in that field.

 With the Taylor GS Mini acoustic guitar, you definitely get what you pay for.
 It has a solid Sitka spruce top, Sapele back & sides and an ebony fretboard.
 This is very important because guitars with these materials are usually more expensive, and I think that Taylor did a great job with this particular model.

 It has a pretty loud sound which sounds nice.
 Because it’s a small option, we were amazed at how loud it was.
 I was completely shocked and it continues to stun me every time I play it.

 The tone itself is bright & warm.
 Professional players do not prefer mini guitars, because they usually lack bass but this isn’t the case with the GS mini.
 I can call myself a professional player, and i can say that i love the style of this guitar.

 The GS mini can also be considered as a great acoustic guitar for kids aged between 13 and 16.
 Teens of that age usually find full-sized guitars hard to play, so the proportions of the GS Mini are perfect for them.

-Overall, I would recommend the GS Mini to everyone that is looking for a smaller instrument that can output a large volume and doesn’t cost too much, and that is one of the main reasons why this guitar is on our best taylor guitars list.
+Overall, I would recommend this guitar to everyone that is looking for a smaller instrument that can output a large volume and doesn’t cost too much, and that is one of the main reasons why this guitar is on our best Taylor guitars list.
+Definitely a quality product.
 Read our full Taylor GS Mini review here.